Amr-Tamer123/New_Project_For_Leaner/README.md

 # New_Project_For_Leaner
-New Project I will creat it for Leaner Git
+New Project I will create it for Leaner Git